glowkeeper/P3D/docs/labs/week6Session2.md

 [The creative state: how to find inspiration for art-making](https://www.artsymposia.com/article/inspiration-for-art)

 + Expand on your prior work
++ Combine elements from other games
++ Ideaphoria aka ‘Game Idea Vomit’
++ Adjective + Genre + Environment + Setting = Foundation of an idea
++ Just start
++ Doodle, draw or paint
 + Get inspiration from other creatives (copy, paste and tweak)
 + Have a creative, positive attitude!
-+ Create a vision board/mindmap
++ Create a vision board, whiteboard, mood board, mindmap
-+ Try a topic generator, or AI Chatbot
++ Try a game ideas generator, topic generator, or AI Chatbot
 + Daydream
-+ Sleep on it
-+ Embrace failure